dragee/dragee.github.io/docs/list.md

 ### getDistance

-Function that calculate distance from one draggable to other.
+The function that calculates a distance from one draggable to other.
 We already implemented `getDistance`, `getXDifference` and `getYDifference` functions.
-By default we use `getDistance` function.
+By default we use `getDistance` function.и

 ### sorting

-By default we sort by `y` value.
+By default, we sort by `y` value.
 If it's equal, then by `x`.
-But it's possible to customize this behaviour
+But it's possible to customize this behavior

 ### radius
-radius that determine if we can excange two `Draggable`.
+the radius that determines if we can exchange two `Draggable`.
 Default: 30px

 ### timeEnd